 Winter Raid 1997 Video

-Lobby of the Museum of Modern Art (February 8th, 1997)
+The lobby of the Museum of Modern Art (February 8th, 1997)

 After warming up by performing the Raid in the 53rd/Lexington Subway Station, we headed to the Museum of Modern Art to perform the actual Raid.
 It was an amazing site to see the way guards appeared like mad just seconds after we began to perform.
 We got through one cycle of the five-minute dance before things with the authorities started to get somewhat more serious.
 The patrons of the museum present in the lobby were kind enough to applaud as we were summarily taken out the door.